univention/univention-portal/doc/concepts/30_discussion.md

   >> - Information needs to flow from the user, presumably needs to be stored in the backend
   >> - DW: this shoulb be handled by the API

+> DW: is Mercure able to deliver the same message to serveral connected devices for one user?

+> DW: When unfolding notifications for groups to distinct users, will the request to OpenLDAP to receive the list of users performant enough?
+Or do we need to duplicate users and groups in the DB?

+> DW: When we consider that the navigation bar in each application can subscribe to notifications we would need to consider that they are requesting with their token.
+Probably need to include ICS

+# TODO
+- DW: considering timezones
+- DW: need to check if the user is allowed for a certain application.
+It is possible that a user is blocked for an application.
+In this case he should also not receive any messages.

 ---
 # Results of discussion from 6.10.2022